isoraqathedh/isoraqathedh.github.com/uzje/shields.md

-All road numbers in Ùzje come in the form of a one- or two-letter prefix, followed by one to five digits, optionally ending with a potentially-bracketed letter.
+All road numbers in Ùzje come in the form of a one- or two-letter prefix, followed by one to five digits, optionally ending with a potentially-bracketed letter and a heading direction in brackets.
 With the exception of the Asian Highway prefix AH, all prefices are one letter long.
 As of yet there are no five-digit-long numbers in the whole of Ùzje,